bartoszwalicki/ssc-blog/src/pages/raspberry-pi-internet-radio-player-with-ir-remote/index.md

 ```

 _Disclaimer_
 _I am aware that running services as root is not recommended and I should not do this in production environment.
-However, RPi is running in local environment whithout acces to outer world, so I should be safe._
+However, mine RPi is running in local environment whithout acces to outer world, so I should be safe._

 Set user for service: